Almost device-independent certification of GME states with minimal measurements: Preliminaries

 \section{Preliminaries}

-We consider a one-sided DI (1SDI) scenario consisting of $N$-parties, namely Alice and $N-1$ Bobs, whom we refer to as $A, B_1,\ldots ,B_{N-1}$.
+We consider a one-sided DI (1SDI) scenario consisting of $N$-parties, $A$ and $B_1,\ldots ,B_{N-1}$, which are also called Alice and Bobs.
 All the parties are located in space-like separated laboratories and share a quantum state $\rho_{A\mathbf{B}}$, where we denote $\mathbf{B}\equiv B_1\ldots B_{N-1}$.
-In this sense, each one of the $N$ parties has a device to measure their share of $\rho_{A\mathbf{B}}$.
-Since this is a 1SDI scenario, we assume that Alice's measurement device is trusted, i.e., her measurements are known.
+Each party has a measurement device performing measurements on their shares of $\rho_{A\mathbf{B}}$.
+We additionally assume that Alice's measurement device is trusted, meaning that it performs known measurements.
 Yet, we do not assume that her device performs full tomography over her share of $\rho_{A\mathbf{B}}$.
-On the other side, the measurement devices that belong to the $N-1$ Bobs are untrusted and we treat them as ``black boxes''.
-The scenario we just described is also referred to as \textit{local steering} \cite{RevModPhys.92.015001}, in which the untrusted parties perform local measurements on their respective states to steer the state owned by the trusted party.
-In this work, we consider that the trusted party performs the measurements given by the $d-$dimensional generalization of the Pauli $Z$ and $X$ measurement
+On the other hand, the measurement devices that belong to $N-1$ Bobs are untrusted and we treat them as ``black boxes''.
+The scenario we just described is also called \textit{local steering} \cite{RevModPhys.92.015001}, in which the untrusted parties perform local measurements in their respective states to steer the state owned by the trusted party.